-Instructor's notes: William Bradford was governor of Plymouth Plantation, the small community of "Pilgrims" who arrived in modern Massachusetts in 1619-20, a decade before the "Great Migration" of Puritans from England to Boston (further north in Massachusetts).
+Instructor's notes: William Bradford was governor of Plymouth Plantation, the small community of "Pilgrims" who arrived in modern Massachusetts in 1619-20, a decade before the "Great Migration" of Puritans from England to Boston (further north in and around Boston).

 Bradford's history of "the Pilgrims," written as a journal in the 1620s-1650s, was first published in 1856.

 Purposes for reading: Bradford's text enjoys considerable prestige in American literature on account of its personal, stylistic, and historical qualities.

 Personal: Born to a modest family of farmers and orphaned at an early age, Bradford was a sickly child who showed a precocious interest in the Puritan religious movements in his neighboring countryside and a particular devotion to learning.
 Even as he was put to work as a weaver, he taught himself to read the Scriptures in their original languages of Hebrew and Greek.

 Bradford could rise only so far above the prejudices of his own age, especially toward Catholics and Indians, but within those limits he appears to have been a man of remarkable integrity, as witnessed in the quality of his writing.